 Butternut squash soup is rich and creamy, and the bone broth makes it nutrient dense as well.
 Butternut squash soup is one of my favorite fall meals, it just invites you to light a beeswax candle with dinner, doesn’t it?

-Served with grain free banana-nut muffins.
+Garnish with thyme or other fresh herbs and serve with grain free banana-nut muffins.

 This recipe is in the 30-Day Soup Challenge Cookbook!
 Thousands have taken my yearly 30-Day Soup Challenge (sign up here) and have requested a cookbook to reference off the computer.
 We’ve gotcha covered!

 Find over 40 delicious gluten-free (many keto friendly and many GAPS friendly) and boost your immune system, watch your skin glows, sleep better, and slash your grocery bill in the process- just by including homemade soup once a week for a month this fall or winter.

 Peel and cube half a large butternut squash, or a whole medium one (approx 2 lbs)

 In a medium sized pot, melt butter over medium heat, and add the butternut squash, stirring occasionally for 10 minutes.